twinleaf/trendline/README.md

 ### Known Issues

-- Multi series plots are notably slower than indiviudal plots of the same series
+- Multi series plots are notably slower than individual plots of the same series
 - Typing in the RPC filtering slows down over time
 - Changing sample rates from high sample rate to low sample rate truncates front-end buffers
 - Stream monitor does not handle Time epoch type correctly and window statistics may fill zeros on non-time aligned data
-- Seems to randomly drop sample packets during acquisition (correlated with responsiveness of front end).
-Could be cause by IPC back pressure?
+- Seems to randomly drop sample packets during acquisition. ~~Could be caused by IPC back pressure?~~ Known issue on macOS with process priority.